-As of October 2012, all casualties occurring in or effecting the HSC jurisdiction are indicated in this report.
-The apparent increase in almost all casualty
+^{} As of October 2012, all casualties occurring in or effecting the HSC jurisdiction are indicated in this report.
+The apparent increase in almost all casualty categories is likely an artifact of this change in reporting thresholds.

 DISTRICT 11 LOSS OF PROPULSION INCIDENTS ON DEEP DRAFT VESSELS - Statewide